giantswarm/releases/azure/v12.1.2/README.md

 **Nodes will be rolled during upgrade to this version.**

-This patch release prevents an issue with QPS (Queries per Second) limits introduced by DockerHub.
+This patch release prevents an issue with QPS (Queries per Second) limits introduced by Docker Hub.

 **Note before upgrade:**